rmp15/cdc_population_monthly_infer/README.md

 b_03_explore_population_over_time - load and plot time series of population for sanity checks

+## Personal running note

-Personal running note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded. note: to run an R Markdown file from command line, run  Rscript -e "rmarkdown::render('SCRIPT_NAME.Rmd')"
+Please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded. note: to run an R Markdown file from command line, run  Rscript -e "rmarkdown::render('SCRIPT_NAME.Rmd')"